Gemini vs Groq

 Features

-Multimodal reasoning: text, images, audio, video
+Multimodal input (text, images, audio, video)

-Google Search integration for real-time info
+Real-time Google Search integration

 Custom LPU architecture for inference